gladejs/gladejs/README.md

 -   It _does not_ force any JS in the output (unless you use Marko's client-side components, of course)
 -   You _will not_ find any mention of SSR, SPA, routes, servers, nor any GladeJS special API or "\<Link\>"

-This project requires [NodeJS](https://nodejs.org) v10.16 or superior and the included "npm" CLI v6.9.0 or superior.<br/>
+This project requires [NodeJS](https://nodejs.org) v10.16 or superior and the included "npm" CLI v6.9.0 or superior. \
 It is tested on the latest versions of NodeJS v10 / v12 / v14 / v15 on MacOS, Ubuntu and Windows.

 ## Installation